-Precipitated calcium carbonates are also manufactured in satellite facilities that are on-site or next to a paper making facility.
+Calcium oxide, calcium hydroxide, and precipitated calcium carbonate (PCC) have a diverse range of functionality in the paper industry.
+Quicklime and hydrated lime are used in both pulp and PCC manufacturing applications.
+Calcium carbonates are used in both paper coating and as a paper filler.
 Calcium oxide or calcium hydroxide is required as a raw material for the PCC manufacturing process.
-The lime is also a key component of the sulfate process in pulp plants where it is used to re-causticize a waste calcium carbonate solution and regenerate sodium hydroxide for reuse in the process.
+The lime is also a key component of the sulfate process in pulp plants where it is used to recausticize a waste calcium carbonate solution and regenerate sodium hydroxide for reuse in the process.

-Mississippi Lime’s Standard Quicklime and Standard Hydrated Lime are widely used in both Pulp and PCC manufacturing applications.
+Mississippi Lime’s Standard Quicklime and Standard Hydrated Lime are widely used in both pulp and PCC manufacturing applications.